-CCPA is designed to ensure that individuals are the ones in control of their data, and because of that the act defines the way business should process individuals’ personal information.
+CCPA is designed to ensure that individuals are the ones in control of their data, and because of that the act defines the way businesses should process individuals’ personal information.

 This includes information obtained from the consumer directly or indirectly, such as through a third party.
 The CCPA also covers information about a consumer's household, such as their family members' names and ages.